lwotcynna/annzc/README.md

 ## Hi there <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="29px">
 - 🔭 I’m currently working on nothing
-- 🌱 I’m currently learning python :)
+- 🌱 I’m currently learning python ✌️
 - 👯 I’m looking to collaborate on nothing
 - 🤔 I’m looking for help with anyone
 - 💬 Ask me about nothing
-- 😄 Pronouns: i dont know ??
+- 😄 Pronouns: what pronouns actually is?
 - ⚡ Not a fun fact:
-   * I'm a normal boy :)
+   * I'm a normal boy
    * I am Termux user
    * I am learning how to code my self
    * my IDE: Android(Termux) with Neovim :v
-   * I've just successfully installed linux on laptop :)
+   * I've just successfully installed linux on my laptop
-   * Rikka is mine!!!!!
+   * Rikka is mine!!!